HamishGBrown/ApertureplateDesigner/README.md

 # Description

-A script for generating condenser aperture designs for transmission electron microscopy (TEM)
+A script for generating condenser aperture plate designs with square and rectangular apertures for transmission electron microscopy (TEM)

 ![](Demonstration.png)